xToken/DAK/Readme.txt

  "kAFKKickWarningMessage2": Second warning message shown to AFK users.
  "_EnhancedLogging": Boolean which controls if the Enhanced logging plugin is enabled.
  "kEnhancedLoggingSubDir": Subdirectory under the adminpath in which log files should be stored.
+ "_VoteSurrender": Boolean which controls if the Surrender Vote plugin is loaded.
+ "kVoteSurrenderMinimumPercentage": Minimum Percentage of votes needed for surrender to pass "kVoteSurrenderVotingTime": Time that a surrender vote will run for.
+ "kVoteSurrenderAlertDelay": Delay between alert messages regarding the surrender vote.
  Generally the default configuration should work for most instances, if you do customize the messages be sure to maintain the same amount of regex strings (%s, %f, %d).

  Server Admin commands added: